 VETERANS DAY CONCERT

-We are excited to inform you that we will be hosting our second annual Veterans Day concert at the Capitol Center for the Arts in Concord, NH.
+We are excited to inform you that we will be hosting our third annual Veterans Day concert at the Capitol Center for the Arts in Concord, NH.

-This year, we will select 30 of the best NH high school musicians for this meaningful and unique opportunity.
+This year, we will select 30 of the best NH high school/college musicians and 5-10 music directors for this meaningful and unique opportunity to celebrate our Nation's Veterans and their loved ones.

-Due to high demand, we will be accepting nominations for Juniors and Seniors only.
+Due to high demand, we will be accepting high school nominations for Juniors and Seniors only.
 However, we welcome all to attend this free concert.

 We will be opening our registration period in the fall.
 Please see the key dates: